zowe/zowe-cli-sample-scripts/README.md

-# Zowe CLI: Demo Scripts
+# Zowe CLI: Sample Scripts

-This repository contains some of the scripts used to demo various components of the Zowe CLI orginized by components and use cases.
+This repository contains some sample scripts that utilize various components of the Zowe CLI organized by components and use cases.

 ## Components